This section describe the complete list of commands that can be called in the command line interface.

 Params:

-• name: Application name
+- name: Application name

-• privateKey: Private key in hexadecimal format.
+- privateKey: Private key in hexadecimal format.

 Examples:

-• using app my-app f19863112d798add7c8df9a100a9ed961e7e7986c2e9042506840c8695e38800
+using app my-app f19863112d798add7c8df9a100a9ed961e7e7986c2e9042506840c8695e38800

 using token <token>

 Command to load a JWT derived from a SIOP authorisation.
 This JWT will be added in the headers of subsequents calls to the APIs.
-It's also possible to load a JWT previously saved in the CLI (see set var) by referencing its name.
+It's also possible to load a JWT previously saved in the CLI (see set var

 Params:

-• token: JWT to set in the headers.
+- token: JWT to set in the headers.
 Leave it empty to remove the token from the headers.

 Examples:

-• using token eyJ0eXAiOiJ...
+using token eyJ0eXAiOiJ...

-• using token mySioptoken
+using token mySioptoken

-• using token token1
+using token token1

-• using token (token removed)
+using token

 using oauth2token <token>

-Command to load a JWT.
-This JWT is added in the headers when calling Ledger API if the SIOP token is not defined (see using token <token>).
+).
 When a transaction is broadcasted to the blockchain the script will use this token to access Ledger API and it will wait for the transaction to be mined by checking the transaction receipt.
-It's also possible to load a JWT previously saved in the CLI (see set var) by referencing its name.
+It's also possible to load a JWT previously saved in the CLI (see set var

 Params:

-• token: JWT to set in the headers when accessing Ledger API.
+- token: JWT to set in the headers when accessing Ledger API.
 Leave it empty to remove the token from the headers.

 Examples:

-• using oauth2token eyJ0eXAiOiJ...
+using oauth2token eyJ0eXAiOiJ...

-• using oauth2token myOauth2Token
+using oauth2token myOauth2Token

-• using oauth2token token1
+using oauth2token token1

-• using oauth2token (token removed)
+using oauth2token

 set <var> <value>